qbalsdon/qbalsdon.github.io/docs/_posts/2021-02-27-rgb-rotary-encoder.markdown

 1. a push-button switch
 1. a rotary encoder (phew)

-In my mind, these seemed to be the list in order of complexity, and I couldn't have been more wrong.
+In my mind, these seemed to be the list in order from easiest to hardest...
+I was wrong.
 Having played with common **cathode** RGB led's I was left utterly confused.
 It took me the better part of a day to figure it out.
 The most annoying part is an absolute lack of a pin out.
 While it it seemingly obvious to others, it's not obvious to me.

 ![alt text][IMAGE_ROTARY ENCODER]